-Today, the 2.6 meters long majestic statue stands lonely in the northern end of the Processional Way.
-The singular landmark is extensively featured in official Iraqi imagery, both before and during the rule of the Ba‘th Party.
-The World Monuments Fund intervened in 2013 due to the deteriorating state of the statue.
+Today, the two meters long majestic statue stands lonely at the northern end of the Processional Way of Babylon.
+The World Monuments Fund intervened in 2013 due to the deteriorating state of the landmark.
 The lion was cleaned, reinforced and restored after which new signs were added to protect the lion from visitors and tourists.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.